Christmas spending – does your attitude affect it?

 Think about how much you actually WANT to put towards your Christmas spending.
 How much can I afford?
 How much feels right for our family?
 If you can find an answer to these questions, then drawing up a spending plan that is affordable, will help you to have a more enjoyable and less stressful Christmas.

 Making a list

 Get into the habit of taking a list when you go shopping.
-It is so easy to get tempted by the bright lights and offers, especially at Christmas.
+It is easy to get tempted by bright lights and offers, especially at Christmas.
 If you change your attitude and make it habit to only buy things from your list, then it can help you to spend less.
 There are some fantastic apps which can help you to keep your list in an easy to access place.

 I hope that these tips have helped you to think about how your attitude can impact on your Christmas spending, and throughout the year.

 If you feel that you have overspent this year and would like to Change Your Money Story in 2018, then check out my fantastic FREE course.
 It’s normally £49, and with bonuses is worth a whopping £199 this time.

 I am Eileen Adamson, a Your Money, Sorted coach, working online with UK based women, helping them to develop a better relationship with money.
 By gaining an understanding of how their personality affects the decisions they make, I can help them to implement changes which will allow them to feel calm, positive and confident that they are in control and making good financial decisions.
 I can then support them to put into place simple strategies that will allow them to manage their finances effectively on a daily basis and create a stable, secure and exciting future for themselves.